wein.plus

 Log in Become a Member

-Term for the viscosity of liquids based on the internal friction of their molecules, which attract each other and counteract the flow effect.
-The term goes back to the typically viscous sap of the berries in the plant genus mistletoe; "viscous" means "tough like bird glue".
-Bird glue was obtained from such mistletoe.
-It decreases with increasing temperature.
-Sugar solutions or honey have a much higher viscosity compared to water.
-In wine, this viscosity is expressed as body; especially wines with a high proportion of alcohol, residual sugar and total extract have a pronounced viscosity.
-The content of the viscous alcohol type glycerol also plays a certain role.
-Especially sweet wines such as Ausbruch, Trockenbeerenauslese and Eiswein are characterised by higher viscosity.
+Term for the viscosity of liquids, which is based on the internal friction of their molecules, which attract each other and counteract the flow effect.
+The term goes back to the typically viscous juice of the berries in the plant genus mistletoe; "viscous" means "tough like bird glue".
+Bird's glue (sticky liquid from the fruit) was obtained from such mistletoe.
+The viscosity decreases as the temperature rises.
+Sugar solutions or honey have a much higher viscosity than water.
+In wine, this viscosity is expressed as body, especially wines with a high proportion of alcohol, residual sugar and total extract have a pronounced viscosity.
+The content of the viscous alcohol type glycerine also plays a certain role.
+Sweet wines in particular, such as Ausbruch, Trockenbeerenauslese and Eiswein, are characterised by a higher viscosity.

 Voices of our members